- IAA Overview

 - Aviation and the Environment

-The Irish Aviation Authority (IAA) is a commercial semi-state company employing approximately 650 people at six locations around Ireland.
+The Irish Aviation Authority (IAA) is a commercial semi-state company employing over 700 people at six locations around Ireland.
 The IAA has three main functions: the provision of air traffic management and related services in Irish controlled airspace, the safety regulation of the civil aviation industry in Ireland and the oversight of civil aviation security in Ireland.

 The air traffic management functions include: